arturdryomov/pages/content/posts/2026-02-28-amazon-s3-paper-cuts.md

 Not gonna lie — S3 could use a bit of guidance and alerting about such issues.
 Regardless, it’s a tool.
 Tools change and evolve over time.
-What is irreplaceable is the attention to details and retrospective analysis.
+What is irreplaceable is the attention to detail and retrospective analysis.
 It’s not easy to keep everything in check but it’s always important in the long run.